balderdashy/sails-docs/Policy.md

-**Notice: This documentation is for the newest release of Sails that is still in production but will be out very soon.
-Most of this documentation will not work if you install sails from the npm registery.**

 Sometimes when you hit certain contoller actions, you want to make perform a job.
 You do not want to worry if the data you recieved is valid, if a user is authorized, or many other things.
 Policies allow you to run a piece of middleware logic before your actions run.
 That way your actions can be